JessiePlus/Positano/README.md

 3. run carthage bootstrap --platform ios to install third party frameworks.
 4. run pod install to install third party frameworks.

-You can track our progress at [Trello](https://trello.com/b/kp3Z0kr0/positano).
+* You can track our progress at [Trello](https://trello.com/b/kp3Z0kr0/positano).
+* You can read our API document at [Coffee](https://raw.githubusercontent.com/LinDing/Coffee/master/positano.markdown).